-If a WG is formed, each member of its will be required to submit an SOI in accordance with Section 5 of the GNSO Operating Procedures.
+If a Working Group WG is formed, each member of its will be required to submit a SOI in accordance with Section 5 of the GNSO Operating Procedures.

 Section IV: Rules of Engagement

 Decision-Making Methodologies:

 The PDP Working Group will be expected to adhere to the rules in the GNSO PDP Manual and Working Group Guidelines.